“How do you know when you’re done editing?” is one of the most common questions I get asked from conscientious writers.

 - You’ll have more to say on the subject as time goes on.

-“Good enough” not only feels a lot better, it’s actually an attainable goal.
+“Good enough” not only feels a lot better, it’s actually an attainable goal that helps you start writing.

-As I mentioned in No Audience?
-The First Step for New Writers, you can create new content later with your additional thoughts or update your original content if it’s crucial that an old post has certain details you didn’t include when you first published it.
+As I mentioned in 3 Critical Tips for Beginner Writers Who Don’t Have an Audience Yet, you can create new content later with your additional thoughts or update your original content if it’s crucial that an old post has certain details you didn’t include when you first published it.

 “Perfect” now becomes “good enough to publish this week.”

-I say “this week” because if you’re spending more than a week on a piece of content, you’re likely stalling, which will prevent you from becoming a prolific and potent writer.
+I say “this week” because if you’re spending more than a week on a piece of content, you’re likely stalling, which will prevent you from becoming a professional writer.

-To help you aim for “this week’s version of perfect,” here’s a five-point blueprint of items to double-check after you’ve finished your standard editing and proofreading process.
+To help you aim for “this week’s version of perfect,” here’s a five-point blueprint of items content editors double-check after they’ve finished their standard editing and proofreading process.

 Check #1: Paragraphs